-On behalf of Parker & Associates, P.A. posted in Business Litigation on Tuesday, June 6, 2017.
+On behalf of H. Clay Parker, Esq. posted in Business Litigation on Tuesday, June 6, 2017.

 Up the eastern seaboard from Orlando, Florida, there is a trade secret lawsuit going on between Smyth Jewelers — a century-old business with a significant presence in Baltimore — and former employees of the company that went on to start their own jewelry company.
 The former chief operating officer, former vice president, and some other former employees of Smyth Jewelers allegedly took a list of customers and company information from a Dropbox account and used that information to start Meritage Fine Jewelers.